 Most conventional antifreezes use ethylene glycol.
 Propylene glycol may also be used.
-In a 1:1 mixture with water, ethylene and propylene glycol provide similar protection against freezing and boiling.
-Refer to Table 19 and refer to table 20.
+In a 1:1 mixture with distilled or deionized water, ethylene and propylene glycol provide similar protection against freezing and boiling.
+Refer to Table 24 and refer to table 25.